wp-plugins/woocommerce-remove-all-products/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added: ask for users to review the plugin at WordPress.org
+* Improvement: Updated text domains

 = 1.0.1 =
 * Improvement: get products with any post status, kudos for Stevinoz (https://wordpress.org/support/profile/stevinoz) who warned me about 'drafts' not being removed